 The shift to 4K-capable consoles meant that a lot of previous car and track models had to be cut.
 GT Sport‘s content list was a shadow of what you’d find in even GT4, and fan favorite circuits like Deep Forest disappeared.
 Also gone was a career mode, and though PD added an offline mode soon after launch there was no sense of progression.

 GT7 looks set to reverse a large part of this.
 Kazunori Yamauchi, introducing the first reveal video, specifically noted the new campaign mode, and a redesigned Trial Mountain was the centerpiece.
 This should bring back the feel of Gran Turismo of old – with past, present, and future all rolled into one.

 It had long been rumored that GT7 would be a launch title for the PlayStation 5, and the fact the game was one of the first revealed for the platform helped feed that rumor.
 Later advertising placed the title in 2021, initially in the first half of the year but leaning out to a general 2021 launch later on.
-That came before Sony revealed production delays due to ongoing global events, resulting in the new 2022 window.

-Although the trailer focused on gameplay, it did nonetheless feature some little glimpses of features, and other menu screens.
+Although the original trailer focused on gameplay, it did nonetheless feature some little glimpses of features, and other menu screens.
 The main one is, of course, the new campaign mode – effectively absent from GT Sport, but specifically referred to by Kazunori Yamauchi in the introduction.